mojotech/capybara-ui/README.md

 but this is a major hassle sometimes, so you may want to use the `widget` macro
 instead:

-    class CharacterProfile < Salad::Widget
+    class CharacterProfile < Dill::Widget
       root '.character-profile'

-      # by default this will be a Salad::Widget
+      # by default this will be a Dill::Widget
       widget :name, '.name'

       # use a different class instead